3nsoft/ecma-nacl/README.md

 // initial endless file can be set to be finite, this changes header information writer.setContentLength(contentLen);

-// writer of existing file should read existing header with master key's decryptor var masterKeyDecr = nacl.secret_box.formatWN.makeDecryptor(masterKey);
-var writer = xsp.segments.makeWriter(header, masterKeyDecr, getRandom);
+// writer of existing file should read existing header var writer = xsp.segments.makeWriter(header, getRandom);

 // writer should be destroyed, when no longer needed writer.destroy();
 ```

-Currently, at version 2.0.0, efficient splicing functionality is not implemented, but it shall exist, as file format allows for it.
+Currently, at version 2.2.0, efficient splicing functionality is not implemented, but it shall exist, as file format allows for it.
 We also plan to add some fool-proof restrictions into implementation to disallow packing the same segment twice.
 For now, users are advised to be careful, and to pack each segment only once.